qwertie/home/misc/Atlas-Shrugged-summary.md

 > [...] he had given them cause to believe that reality was a thing to be cheated, [...].
 If he had accepted the Equalization of Opportunity Bill, if he had accepted Directive 10-289, [...], that those who had not earned were to profit, but he who had was to lose, [...] then were they illogical in believing that they existed in an irrational universe?
 Were they illogical in believing that theirs was only to wish [...] and that his was to fulfill their wishes, by means they did not have to know or name?
 They, the impotent mystics, struggling to escape the responsibility of reason, had known that he, the rationalist, had undertaken to serve their whims.
 They had known that he had given them a blank check on reality [...].

 > He was seeing the progression of the years, the monstrous extortions, [...] and all of it had rested on one tenet behind the shifty eyes of the victors: [...]
-We'll get away with it— he'll let us— he'll do something!
+We'll get away with it — he'll let us — he'll do something!

 Rearden leaves without saying a word, calmly, as calls behind him say "it's too early!".
 Approaching his mills, a mob is trying to storm the gate.
 The booth by the entrance is on fire.
 There are gunshots.
 Hank drives toward an alternate entrance, and sees the Wet Nurse, who has been shot.